Biographies of Presenters (Listed Alphabetically)

 Sgt.
 Carrie Lopes (Retired)

+Sgt.
 Carrie Lopes retired in May 2018 after 34 years of service with the Provincetown Police Department.
-She served as a patrol sergeant for 16 years and was the Civil Rights Officer and LGBT Liaison Officer with FanFair for 21 years.
+She served as a patrol sergeant for 16 years and was the Civil Rights Officer and LGBT Liaison Officer with FanFair for 22 years.
 She also handled Domestic Violence, Elder Affairs, and Sex Offender Management for the department and served as a training officer for both full-time and seasonal personnel.
 Carrie is enjoying retirement with her family, getting projects completed (finally), traveling, and looking forward to continuing her relationship with the Fair.
+Carrie is a member of the ITEO Board of Directors.

 Carole MacKenzie, LCSW, AASECT